CerebralMischief/.dotfiles/README.md

     | (_| | (_) | |_|  _| | |  __/\__ \
      \__,_|\___/ \__|_| |_|_|\___||___/

+## Important Note
+This is a work in progress!
+Don't clone this and exepct to be able to execute the install.sh file with any positive result.

 My personal dotfiles collection.
 Use with caution as these may break your configuration. **NOTE**: Of course merely cloning this repository won't cause any issues unless you clone it directly to your home folder.